Legionnaires Disease: Symptoms, Causes & Treatment

 • Saunas or spas

-Although inhalation is the most common transmission route, infection can also occur by swimming in contaminated rivers, lakes, or pools.
+Although inhalation is the most common route of transmission, infection can also occur when swimming in contaminated rivers, lakes, or pools.

-Anyone can be affected by this infection, but it is more common in older adults, smokers, or people with weakened immune systems due to chronic illnesses such as emphysema, asthma, diabetes, or liver failure.
+Anyone can be affected, but it is more common in older adults, smokers, and people with weakened immune systems due to chronic conditions such as emphysema, asthma, diabetes, or liver failure.

 Treatment options

-Treatment for Legionella pneumophila infection must be guided by a pulmonologist, general practitioner, or infectious disease specialist, and will vary depending on the severity of symptoms.
+Treatment for Legionella pneumophila infection should be guided by a pulmonologist, primary care provider, or infectious disease specialist, and will vary according to how severe the symptoms are.

-In most cases, hospital care is needed, where the doctor may recommend antibiotics, IV fluids, and oxygen therapy to support breathing.
+In most cases, hospital care is required, which may include antibiotics, intravenous (IV) fluids, and oxygen therapy to help with breathing.

 Commonly prescribed antibiotics for Legionnaires' disease include ciprofloxacin, azithromycin, levofloxacin, and erythromycin.
-Treatment usually lasts 7 to 10 days.
-The length of hospital stay depends on how well the person responds to treatment.
+Treatment usually lasts 7 to 10 days, and the length of the hospital stay depends on how well the person responds to therapy.

 Some cases resolve within 10 days, but recovery may take longer in people who are older, smoke, have other respiratory diseases, or have weakened immune systems.